© InfoWe rely on fundraising to support our work in the UK and overseas.

 Do you monitor your fundraisers’ behaviour?

 © InfoYes.
 We expect the highest standards from our fundraisers at all times.
 We hugely value all of our supporters, without whom we couldn’t deliver our life-saving work.
-We monitor our fundraising campaigns closely to ensure that our representatives adhere to all the regulations and codes of practice set out by the Institute of Fundraising (IoF) and the Public Fundraising Association (PFRA).
-We are also a member of the Fundraising Standards Board (FRSB).
+We monitor our fundraising campaigns closely to ensure that our representatives adhere to all the regulations and codes of practice set out by the Fundraising Regulator and the Institute of Fundraising (IoF).

 We are committed to ensuring that our fundraisers treat all of our supporters sensitively and respectfully.
 The Red Cross adheres to policy designed to protect vulnerable people, in addition to other codes of practice.
 All of our fundraisers are expected to follow this policy and we monitor this through a variety of means, including: supporter feedback; listening to the calls we make to supporters; regular training delivered by our Training and Quality Control team; and our mystery shopping programme.